Optimizing over iid distributions and the Beat the Average game: The case of sup P[X1+X2+X3 < 2 X4]

 There is no reason, a priori, for the MILP \eqref{milp2} to be feasible because summing the inequalities with uniform weights as we do above may not be a necessary condition for the corresponding subsystem to be infeasible.\footnote{By Farkas' lemma, summing with general nonnegative coefficients gives a necessary and sufficient condition.} In other words, one would not expect the converse of \Cref{lem:subsystems} to hold in general, unless there is additional structure in the systems under consideration that would allow a reduction to the case of uniform weights.

 Again we have implemented this MILP in Python using the Gurobi solver, and our implementation \texttt{milp2.py} is available on the arXiv together with this paper.
-Taking $m = 15$ and using the set of inequalities $\mathcal{T}^s \cup \mathcal{T}^v$ returned by the first MILP, which we make available as \texttt{ineqs\_m\_is\_15.log}, the MILP \eqref{milp2} terminates and outputs a feasible solution $(y_{tu})_{t\in\mathcal T^v, u\in\mathcal T^s}$.
-Hence \Cref{lem:subsystems} applies and provides a certificate of maximality for $\mathcal T^s$, consisting of a $|\mathcal T^v| = 426$ disjoint subsystems of inequalities, each infeasible.
+Taking $m = 20$ and using the set of inequalities $\mathcal{T}^s \cup \mathcal{T}^v$ returned by the first MILP, which we make available as \texttt{ineqs\_m\_is\_20.log}, the MILP \eqref{milp2} terminates and outputs a feasible solution $(y_{tu})_{t\in\mathcal T^v, u\in\mathcal T^s}$.
+Hence \Cref{lem:subsystems} applies and provides a certificate of maximality for $\mathcal T^s$, consisting of $|\mathcal T^v| = 1614$ disjoint subsystems of inequalities, each infeasible.
 For a formal proof of maximality, one can now also check the infeasibility of each subsystem by summing the corresponding inequalities, and verifying in addition that these systems are disjoint.
-Since $|\mathcal T^s| = 2304$, this finishes the proof of the upper bound in~\eqref{4_eq_1}.\footnote{Similarly for $m = 6$, our implementation recovers the two systems displayed in \eqref{eq:six_ineqs}, which we had used to prove the upper bound of $\frac{28}{60}$.}
+Since $|\mathcal T^s| = 8076$ and $\frac{8076}{19380} = \frac{673}{1615}$, this finishes the proof of the upper bound in~\eqref{4_eq_1}.\footnote{Similarly for $m = 6$, our implementation recovers the two systems displayed in \eqref{eq:six_ineqs}, which we had used to prove the upper bound of $\frac{28}{60}$.} We offer the disjoint systems of inequalities produced by the second MILP as \texttt{optimality\_witness\_m\_is\_20.log}, and a script \texttt{verify\_witness.py} to check their disjointness and infeasibility under the monotonicity constraint.

+Although the first MILP has terminated for up to $m = 25$, the second MILP has only terminated up to $m = 20$ so far, which is why we do not yet have a rigorous proof of the improved upper bound mentioned in \cref{rem:redundant}.